lyndon025/playtested/src/content/article/2023-03-26-a-delightful-and-charming-short-puzzle-game--full-review---storyteller.md

 ---
-title: "A delightful and charming short puzzle game | Full Review - Storyteller"
+author: lyndonguitar
+category: Review
-description: "Storyteller is a charming puzzle game where you literally need to tell stories in order to solve the puzzles and achieve the required ending."
+description: Storyteller is a charming puzzle game where you literally need to tell stories in order to solve the puzzles and achieve the required ending.
+featured: false
 pubDate: 2023-03-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "storyteller"]
+tags:
-featured: false
+- taptap
+- storyteller
-thumb: "/images/reviews/2023-03-26-a-delightful-and-charming-short-puzzle-game--full-review---storyteller-0.avif"
+thumb: /images/reviews/2023-03-26-a-delightful-and-charming-short-puzzle-game--full-review---storyteller-0.avif
+title: A delightful and charming short puzzle game | Full Review - Storyteller
 ---

 <div class="gallery">